News

 Introducing the Comprehensive Stroke Center at LAU Medical Center-Rizk Hospital

-The first and only such center in the region will help people from across Lebanon and from all backgrounds.
+The first and only such center in Lebanon will help people from across the country and from all backgrounds.

 From left, Assistant to the President for Special Projects Saad El Zein, Dr. Michel Mawad, President Jabbra, Dr. Antoine Zoghbi, and General Joseph Aoun.